n8peace/DayStart/docs/deployment.md

 1. Verify project reference is correct
 2. Check Supabase access token has proper permissions
 3. Ensure project exists and is accessible

-#### SASL Authentication Error
-If you see "failed SASL auth" errors:
-1. Verify the database URL is correct
-2. Ensure the password in the URL is correct
-3. Check that the project reference matches the database URL
-4. Verify the access token has proper permissions

 ### Debug Commands